NikolaiT/zardaxt/README.md

 Why?

 + [p0f](https://github.com/p0f/p0f) is dead.
 It's database is too old.
-Also: C is a bit overkill and hard to quickly hack in.
+Also: C is a bit overkill and hard to quickly hack.
 + [satori.py](https://github.com/xnih/satori) is extremely buggy and hard to use (albeit the ideas behind the *code* are awesome)
++ The actual statistics behind TCP/IP fingerprinting are more important than the tool itself.
+Therefore it makes sense to rewrite it.

 [What is TCP/IP fingerprinting?](https://en.wikipedia.org/wiki/TCP/IP_stack_fingerprinting)

-TCP/IP fingerprinting is super old.
-Let's revive it.

 ### Introduction